10 Best Bodyweight Trap Exercises At Home (Without Equipment)

 Equipment You Can Use For Trap Exercises at Home

-You don’t need a lot of equipment to perform trap exercises at home.
+You don’t need much equipment to perform trap exercises at home.
 Here are some tools and equipment that you can use.

 Resistance bands are an excellent tool for performing trap exercises.
 They are affordable, portable, and versatile.